 quicker, and more effective scale-up to commercial manufacturing?

-With Industry 4.0 systems such as our SmartX platform, manufacturers can increase process knowledge and understanding considerably.
+With Industry 4.0 systems such as our SmartX process automation platform, manufacturers can increase process knowledge and understanding considerably.
 Designed with ease of integration in mind, SmartX provides opportunities for improved risk mitigation due to missed insights.
 As the

 lead time for vaccine production is primarily caused by the need for many necessary quality considerations, we must then look to inject new levels of efficiency into each step of the manufacturing and distribution journey to reduce the timeline for